MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 ## Simulating agent's choices under a sophisticated learning model

-First, a series of choices are simulated, under an agent model that learns both the evolving action-outcome probabilities and their volatility (see hierarchical Bayesian learning model on [this page]({{ site.baseurl }}/wiki/Reinforcement-learning)).
+First, a series of choices are simulated, under an agent model that learns both the evolving action-outcome contingencies and their volatility (see Bayesian associative learning models on [this page]({{ site.baseurl }}/wiki/bayesian-learning)).

 ![]({{ site.baseurl }}/images/wiki/volterra/simu_volatileVB.jpg)